alexyakunin/BoardGames/README.md

 Live version of this app: https://boardgames.alexyakunin.com/

-"Board Games" is the new [Fusion] sample showing fully functional web app allowing you to play real-time multi-player board (or board-like) games.
+"Board Games" is the new [Fusion] sample and a functional web app allowing you to play real-time multi-player board (or board-like) games.